A globally competitive and innovative education and training system, producing informed, socially conscious and empowered citizenry.

 - Nutrition Products Limited was established

 - Four community colleges (Knox, Excelsior, Brown’s Town and Montego Bay) were established.
-This was based on the recommendations of a committee which examined the effectiveness and costs of sixth form and its articulation between the new secondary schools and traditional high schools
+This was based on the recommendations of a committee which examined the effectiveness and costs of the sixth form and its articulation between the new secondary schools and traditional high schools

 - Rural Education Programme commenced based on the results of the Jamaica Education Sector Survey which analysed Jamaica’s education and training system.
 Six experimental primary schools, three agricultural schools, a teacher training institute and a programme for community development were established